georgebarwood/RustWeb/README.md

 Initially login security is disabled.
 To enable it

+(1) Edit the function login.hash and change the salt string.

-(1) Create a record in login.user.
+(2) Create a record in login.user.

-(2) Use the Logins link to set up a password.
+(3) Use the Logins link to set up a password.

-(3) Edit the function login.get ( see instructions included there ).
+(4) Edit the function login.get ( see instructions included there ).

 Database replication
 ====================